Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress31/01/2024

-Previously, Mr. Trung thought he had a stomach ache and took medication to relieve the symptoms, so he did not go to the doctor.
-Later, his pain got worse, tests and X-rays did not detect any disease, so he went to Tam Anh General Hospital in Ho Chi Minh City for a check-up.
+Previously, Mr. Trung thought he had a stomach ache and took medication to reduce the symptoms so he did not go to the doctor.
+Later, his pain got worse, tests and scans did not detect any disease so he went to Tam Anh General Hospital in Ho Chi Minh City for a check-up.

 Arterial stenosis is often caused by atherosclerosis, which narrows the blood vessels from the inside, external compression, trauma, accidents, or other medical interventions.
 However, Mr. Trung did not have atherosclerosis, trauma, or intervention.
 The doctor diagnosed him with median arcuate ligament syndrome (also known as celiac artery compression syndrome), which causes compression of the celiac artery and celiac sympathetic ganglia.
 This is the cause of his abdominal pain, according to Dr. Dung.

-Dr. Tran Quoc Hoai, Department of Cardiovascular and Thoracic Surgery, Cardiovascular Center, explains that the chest and abdomen are separated by the diaphragm.
-The aorta goes from the chest through the diaphragm's arterial opening to the abdomen, with many branches dividing to supply blood to the organs.
-In normal people, the ligament is located high up, the aorta goes through the ligament, down to the abdomen and branches into the celiac artery.
-When suffering from median arcuate ligament syndrome, the celiac artery is tightly bound by the ligament, and over time, the narrowed area gradually enlarges (due to the increased blood flow velocity after the narrowed area, creating pressure on the vessel wall).
+Dr. Tran Quoc Hoai, Department of Cardiovascular and Thoracic Surgery, Cardiovascular Center, explained that the chest and abdomen are separated by the diaphragm.
+The aorta goes from the chest through the diaphragm's arterial opening to the abdomen, with many branches to supply blood to the organs.
+In normal people, the ligament is located above, the aorta goes through the ligament, down to the abdomen and branches into the celiac artery.
+When suffering from the median arcuate ligament syndrome, the celiac artery is tightly bound by the ligament, and over time, the narrowed area gradually enlarges (due to increased blood flow velocity after the narrowed area, creating pressure on the vessel wall).

 Mr. Trung has a 7mm aneurysm behind the stenosis.
 If not intervened early, the aneurysm is at risk of progressing, threatening the patient's life.

 The surgeon performed laparoscopic surgery by opening an incision above the navel and inserting an endoscope into the patient's diaphragm.
-With the help of an endoscope, the team cut the median arcuate ligament to create an opportunity for the celiac artery to expand.
+With the help of an endoscope, the team cut the median arcuate ligament to allow the celiac artery to expand.
 After two hours, the surgery was completed, and the celiac artery returned to normal size.

 Doctor Dung (right) and the surgical team cut the ligament that tightly bound the patient's celiac artery.
 Photo: Tam Anh Hospital